 - Place the chopped turnips on a baking sheet sprayed with oil.
 Season with salt and pepper and roast in a preheated 425-degree oven about 30 minutes or until golden and tender.

-- Heat the remaining 1 tsp of extra virgin olive oil in a saucepan and roast the mushrooms over medium-high heat until golden and tender.
+- Heat the remaining 1 teaspoon of extra virgin olive oil in a saucepan and roast the mushrooms over medium-high heat until golden and tender.

 - In a large bowl, mix the pasta, pesto, roasted turnips and mushrooms, and capers.
 Add more salt or ground black pepper to taste.